JuliaDynamics/LagrangianDescriptors.jl/README.md

 ![Duffing 1](examples/img/duffing1.png)

 ![Duffing 2](examples/img/duffing2.png)
-## Idea
+## Implementation

-Here are the two initial ideas.
+Here are the two initial ideas for implementing such method.

 ### Augmenting the system